ecepinskas-godeltech/training-currency-converter/docs/4-challenge-bug-fix.md

 ## 📖 Background

+Bug fixing is a discipline that should feel portable between projects: capture the issue, isolate the regression, land a verified patch.
+When Copilot is part of the workflow, the process becomes even more repeatable—automated summaries surface the root cause faster, generated tests guard against regressions, and prompt templates keep triage consistent.

+### Why it matters

+- Keeps Copilot grounded with the same context (logs, repro steps, fixtures) engineers rely on, so suggested patches align with real-world constraints
+- Turns debugging into an iterative loop: Copilot drafts hypotheses, you validate, then refine prompts with new evidence
+- Encourages every fix to ship with executable proof (tests, scripts) that Copilot can reuse on future incidents
+- Builds a living knowledge base of edge cases and mitigations that Copilot can cite when similar bugs reappear

+### Bug Fixing Best Practices

+- **Reproduce early**: capture deterministic steps, input data, and screenshots before touching code
+- **Instrument the fix**: lean on unit tests plus lightweight logging to validate both the failure and the patch
+- **Guard against regressions**: backfill missing tests, and run the suite (or focused watch targets) locally before shipping
+- **Document edge cases**: highlight currency/business rules directly in PR descriptions or inline comments when logic is non-obvious
+- **Automate verification**: add npm scripts or prompt templates so any engineer (or copilot) can rerun the scenario quickly

 ### Problem

 Users can select the same currency in both "From" and "To" dropdowns (e.g., USD → USD), making conversion meaningless.